Skip to main content

 (4) To revoke previously provided consents at any time;

-(5) To request to review or receive a copy of the participant's record at any time during program participation and until six years past the date of receipt of payment and to either review the record or receive a copy of the record within ten days;
+(5) To request to review or receive a copy of the participant's record, including completed family goal plans, at any time during program participation and until six years past the date of receipt of payment and to either review the record or receive a copy of the record within ten days;

-(7) To be fully informed of requests for personally identifiable information, to include purpose and time period of request; and to provide consent, before personally identifiable information would be shared, unless such disclosure is authorized under state and federal law;
+(6) To be fully informed of requests for personally identifiable information, to include purpose and time period of request; and to provide authorization, before personally identifiable information would be shared, unless such disclosure is authorized under state and federal law;

-(B) Providers shall provide printed materials and verbal communication informing every program participant how to file a complaint about the home visiting program, in accordance with this chapter.
+(B) Providers will provide printed materials and verbal communication informing every program participant how to file a complaint about the home visiting program, in accordance with this chapter.

-(C) When a home visiting program participant files a complaint, the complaint must include the following to be sufficient:
+(C) When a home visiting program participant files a complaint, the complaint will include the following to be sufficient:

 (1) The name, address, and contact information of the program participant who is making the complaint;

-(2) Complaint must be in writing and be signed by program participant;
+(2) Complaint will be in writing and be signed by program participant;

-(3) A statement describing how the department or home visiting provider has not met service expectations, or has violated a requirement of this rule;
+(3) A statement describing how the department or home visiting provider has not met service expectations, or has violated any obligations of this rule;

 (4) The facts on which the statement is based;